 It is important to have meaningful ways to address problematic behavior once identified.
 In implementing remediation or sanctions, the training staff must be mindful and balance the needs of the problematic trainee, the clients involved, members of the trainee's training group, the training staff, other agency personnel, and the campus community.
 All evaluative documentation will be maintained in the trainee's file.
-At the discretion of the Training Director (in consultation with the TC and Director), the trainee's home academic program will be notified of any of the actions listed below.
+At the discretion of the Training Director (in consultation with Director) - the trainee's home academic program will be notified of any of the actions listed below.

-- 1) Verbal Notice to the trainee emphasizes the need to shift to more appropriate behaviors and discontinue the inappropriate behavior of concern with the support of the Training Team. - 2) If the concerns are not adequately addressed, then a Written Notice will be given to the trainee that formally acknowledges: - a) that the TC is aware of and concerned with the behavior, - b) that the concern has been brought to the attention of the trainee, - c) that the TC will work with the trainee to rectify the problem or skill deficits, and
+1. Verbal Notice to the trainee emphasizes the need to shift to more appropriate behaviors and discontinue the behavior of concern with the support of the Training Team.

+2. If the concerns are not adequately addressed, then a Written Notice will be given to the trainee that formally acknowledges:

+a) that the TC is aware of and concerned by the behavior,

-- d) that a Hearing is offered for the trainee to receive this information verbally and have the opportunity to respond to the TC or TD, with a trainee-identified support person present, if desired. - e) that a remediation plan will indicate required steps to address these concerns. - 3) The Notification of Remediation Plan will include: - a) a description of the trainee's unsatisfactory performance; - b) actions needed by the trainee to correct the unsatisfactory behavior; - c) the timeline for correcting the problem; - d) what sanction(s) may be implemented if the problem is not corrected; and - e) notification that the trainee has the right to request an appeal of this action. (see Appeal Procedures Section II D)
+b) that the concern has previously been brought to the attention of the trainee, c) that the TC will work with the trainee to rectify the concerns, and d) that a Hearing is offered for the trainee to receive this information verbally and have the opportunity to respond to the TC, with a trainee-identified support person present, if desired.

+e) that a remediation plan will be developed to indicate required steps to address these concerns.

+3. The Notification of Remediation Plan will include:

+a) a description of the trainee's unsatisfactory performance;

+b) actions required to correct the unsatisfactory behavior;

+c) the time line for correcting the problem;

+d) the sanction(s) to be imposed if the problem is not corrected; and e) notification that the trainee has the right to request an appeal of this action. (see Appeal Procedures - Section II D)